This paper is a draft, please do not reproduce without authorization.

 5.4- Acceptance: the door to freedom and growth

 Acceptance shares the same root as conception.
-It means "to take in an accepting way" as opposed to "taking in a grasping way".
+It means "taking by reaching out" as opposed to "taking by grasping in".
 Conception occurs in the context of a union: the male and the female unite to conceive.
 The creative mind conceives as a result of inspiration, a union with the spirit.
-Similarly, recognition of an external object (event or person) by an individual requires a phase of acceptation, i.e. a birth of reality, a "realization".
-Reality is conceived when we accept it.
-Accepting is also what makes us distinct from what we accept without loosing our sense of belonging to the whole reality background.
-We are born in acceptance just as reality is born when we accept it.
+Similarly, cognition (a word meaning co-birth) of an external object (event or person) requires a phase of acceptation.
+Accepting "what is" is both a conception and an instant birth.
+Accepting is also what makes us distinct from what we accept without loosing our sense of belonging to a background of "isness".
+We are born in acceptance just as what we accept is born.
 Acceptance has nothing to do with approval, sometimes it actually confirms disapproval and remains acceptance nonetheless.
 Acceptance does not mean passivity either.
 "Moral outrage" figures as "a heroic virtue" with "Wonder", "Empathy", "Heartful Mind", "Right Livelihood", "Enjoyment", "Friendship", "Communion", "Husbanding", and "Wildness" in Sam Keen's Fire in the Belly (Keen, 1991, p152).
 Acceptance is therefore the outcome of a pregnancy since both the person who accepts and the reality that is being accepted are born of it.
-Denial is the opposite of acceptance, it is an abortion in the true sense of "ab-oriens", i.e. opposite to "the orient", orient being the direction of "the birth of the star", the rising sun of enlightenment.
-Denial is therefore the father of desire, the prime cause of darkness, the agent that maintains the eclipse of meaning, the chief aborter of sunrise.
-Breaking denial is the goal of recovery, a goal never completely achieved if one believes Ernest Becker's thesis that human character is a "vital lie" (Becker, 1973, p47).
+Denial is the opposite of acceptance, it is an abortion in the true sense of "ab-oriens", i.e. opposite to "the orient", opposite to the direction of "the birth of the star", the rising sun of enlightenment.
+Denial is therefore the root of desire, the prime cause of darkness, a behaviour that maintains the eclipse of meaning, a chief abortionist of sunrise.
+Overcoming one's denial is the goal of recovery, a goal never completely achieved if one believes Ernest Becker's thesis that human character is a "vital lie" (Becker, 1973, p47).
+If being human is being in denial, freedom from human bondage is to be found in the light of awareness, including awareness of the prevalence of denial.
+There is wisdom in knowing that one doesn't know or doesn't want to know.

-Acceptance is found at the root of every known recovery movement for alcoholics.
+Acceptance is found at the root of all fellowships for recovering alcoholics.
 Members of Rational Recovery are invited to accept that "their use of these substances is an irrational choice".
-In the Twelve Steps of Alcoholics Anonymous, words of acceptance are frequent: "We admitted..." in Step one, "Made a decision" in Step three, "Made a searching and fearless moral inventory" in Step four, "Admitted" in Step five, "Were entirely ready" in Step six, "Humbly" in Step seven, "Made a list" in Step eight, "Continued to take personal inventory" in Step ten...
-In such acceptance-oriented terminology, concrete action is required to materialize acceptance and foster a personal rebirth.
-Of course, a passive interpretation of the Steps veils such understanding when words like "humbly" are given a connotation of domination and degradation.
-The most ordinary dictionary of synonyms lists words like "unpretending, simple, unselfish, unobtrusive, unostentatious, plain, modest", as synonyms of "humble".
-One can therefore question the tendency to prefer other synonyms given, such as "lowly, abased, meek, submissive, backwards, shy, coy and shrinking".
-In the context of this discussion of acceptance as an affirming decision, humility is understood as "affirming one's humanity", nothing more and nothing less.
-The thirteen affirmations of "Women for Sobriety", an American recovery movement, also described below, are called "Acceptance Program".
-SOS, Secular Organization for Sobriety, another recovery movement starts its suggested "Guidelines for Sobriety" by the following acceptance statement: "To break the cycle of denial and achieve sobriety, we first acknowledge that we are alcoholics or addicts."
+In the Twelve Steps of Alcoholics Anonymous, words of acceptance are frequent: "We admitted..." in Step one, "Made a searching and fearless moral inventory" in Step four, "Admitted" in Step five, "Were entirely ready" in Step six, "Humbly" in Step seven, "Made a list" in Step eight, "Continued to take personal inventory" in Step ten...
+In such acceptance- oriented terminology, concrete action is required to implement acceptance and to foster personal rebirth.
+Of course, a passive interpretation of the Steps veils such understanding when words like "humbly" are given the sado-masochistic meaning of "low" and "debased".
+The most ordinary dictionary of synonyms lists words like "unpretending, simple, unselfish, unobtrusive, unostentatious, plain, modest", as synonymous of "humble".
+One can therefore question the tendency to single out in that long list of synonyms the self-deprecating terms like "lowly, abased, meek, submissive, backwards, shy, coy and shrinking".
+In a context where acceptance is an affirming decision, humility is understood as "affirming one's humanity", nothing more and nothing less.
+The thirteen affirmations of "Women for Sobriety", an American recovery movement, are called "Acceptance Program".
+SOS, Secular Organization for Sobriety, starts its suggested "Guidelines for Sobriety" by the following statement of acceptance: "To break the cycle of denial and achieve sobriety, we first acknowledge that we are alcoholics or addicts."

 Perceived as the most ego threatening concept, acceptance is actually the most empowering step of recovery as well as of healthy living.
-This should hardly be a surprise since the bondage of ego is the oppressive power to be defeated in recovery.
-The amount of personal energy invested in anesthesia is such that a tremendous surge of power is felt when acceptance takes place.
-This power can then be redirected towards constructive purposes in a context of personal growth.
+This should hardly be a surprise since the bondage of a compulsive ego is the oppressive power that must be defeated in recovery.
+The amount of personal energy invested in anaesthesia is such that a tremendous surge of power is felt when acceptance takes place.
+This power can be redirected towards constructive purposes in a context of personal growth.
 Acceptance amounts to a leap of faith into the unknown of life.
-"Pack your chute" is the sound advice given to candidates to that living experience.
-Indeed, repressed emotions will not fail to rise and to be painfully felt.
-Therefore, the importance of the cushioning effect of a support system cannot be underestimated.
-Experts in the addiction field have often voiced the opinion that addictions, however painful, are the ultimate refuge of many and protect them from suicide.
+"Pack your parachute" is the sound advice given to candidates for such an experience.
+Indeed, repressed emotions will not fail to rise and to be painfully felt and the importance of the cushioning effect of a support system must be stressed.
+Experts in the addiction field have sometimes voiced the opinion that addiction, however painful, is the ultimate refuge of many and protects them from suicide.
 Reference to a death-wish is common in the sharing of recovering addicts.
-It would therefore be irresponsible for a therapist or for anyone to try to induce acceptance by psychological confrontation or by other means without giving due priority to building first a safe environment for the birth that is to take place in acceptance.
+It would therefore be irresponsible for a therapist or for anyone to try to induce acceptance by psychological confrontation or by other means without giving due priority to building first a safe (i.e. supportive) environment for the birth that is to take place in acceptance.

-Having made the case for safety networks in recovery, we conclude this presentation by describing, as examples of mutual aid, five recovery environments, all taken from the alcohol addiction field from which most insight on addiction has been derived in this century.
+Having made the case for safety networks in recovery, let us conclude by describing, as examples of mutual aid, five recovery environments, all taken from the alcohol addiction field from which most insight on addiction has been derived in the twentieth century.

 to Top of page